abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

-For connecting the bridge with the physical network device we need
+For connecting the bridge with the physical network device we need to change the device to the device name fixed in the beginning `$PHYSDEV`:

 ```bash
 cat > /etc/systemd/network/br0.network << EOF